Enhanced separability criteria based on symmetric measurements: Conclusions and Discussions

-{\bf Acknowlegements} This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12171044; the specific research fund of the Innovation Platform for Academicians of Hainan Province.
+{\bf Acknowledgements} This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12171044; the specific research fund of the Innovation Platform for Academicians of Hainan Province.

 \begin{appendices}